The Airavatesvara Temple

 The works of art on the dividers have been repainted amid the Nayak time frames.

-At the plain access to the sanctuary two Dwarapalakas, Sankhanidhi and Padmanidhi, are forcing figures, giving clear anatomical articulations of the richness of youth.
-Before the sanctuary, there is a little mandapa, which can be come to by three stages as a step.
+At the plain access to the Temple two Dwarapalakas, Sankhanidhi and Padmanidhi, are forcing figures, giving clear anatomical articulations of the richness of youth.
+Before the Temple, there is a little mandapa, which can be come to by three stages as a step.
 The means are stones, which give distinctive melodic sounds when tapped.
 All the seven swaras can be had at various focuses.
 It is expected that if appropriate consideration isn't taken soon, town kids will harm the stones.
 Presently these stone advances have been totally secured with metal barbecues to spare them from decay.
 In the interim Archeology office has found a way to keep this landmark from open watchers and neighborhood villagers.

-The Airavatesvara Shiva sanctuary has a water tank.
+The Airavatesvara Shiva Temple has a water tank.
 This tank has an associated direct that acquires Cauveri River water where Hindus assemble every year to take a plunge.
 The nearby folklore describes how Airavata, or Indra's (malla) trinket was reestablished with spotless, white skin after he took a plunge in this tank.
-This legend is cut in stone in the inward place of worship, and this current Indra's elephant gives this sanctuary its name.
+This legend is cut in stone in the inward place of worship, and this current Indra's elephant gives this Temple its name.

 The Cholas constructed many Hindu sanctuaries over their domain.
 Of these four were tremendous buildings with all stone vimanas.
-The Airavatesvara sanctuary is one of these four.
+The Airavatesvara Temple is one of these four.
 The other three are the sanctuaries found in Thanjavur worked by Rajaraja I, in Gangaikonda Cholapuram worked by Rajendra I, and in Tribuvanam by the later period Chola lord Kulottunga II.